Course Based Research (older)

 Course-based Undergraduate Research Experiences (CUREs)

 CUREs are courses specifically designed for first-year, second-year, or transfer students looking to gain an authentic research experience right away.
 Many CURE classes have no prerequisites!
 CUREs take a research question based on a faculty member's field of study that requires many people to complete the data collection and analysis.
 Students in a CURE class participate in this project, helping to move novel research questions forward and advance our understanding in that field.
 CUREs look great on a resume.
 They can help students determine if a particular research field is right for them.
 The skills developed in a CURE class can also establish the necessary relationships and trajectory to be competitive for future research opportunities.
-To view all of the CURE classes, visit the CURE webpage.
-For classes currently open for enrollment, see current offerings.
+To view CURE classes available now, see current offerings.
+To view courses available in future semester, visit the list of descriptions on the CURE course webpage.